How to Crush Job Interview

 The Global Professional Mindset

 If your ambitions include international roles, interviews often evaluate additional qualities: cultural adaptability, clarity about visa and relocation logistics, and awareness of compensation differences.
 You must proactively address these to remove friction from a hiring manager’s decision.
-When relevant, show practical steps you’ve taken—language learning plans, regulatory research, or previous cross-border projects—that demonstrate readiness for global mobility.
+When relevant, show practical steps you’ve taken—language learning plans, regulatory research, previous cross-border projects—that demonstrate readiness for global mobility.

 Foundation: What Hiring Managers Really Want